Rotifer/PostgreSQL_Applications/documenting_user_defined_functions.md

 When I execute the SQL above, the comment is created and the full *COMMENT ON* command text is returned.

+### Note
-*NB*: Since the commenting function tests that the comment text can be converted to JSONB, embedded double quotes are not allowed.
-This is due to the JSON specification and not PostgreSQL.
-However, embedded new lines also cause a JSONB conversion error and I am unsure why this happens because embedded new line characters are allowed in standard JSON
+**Since the commenting function tests that the comment text can be converted to JSONB, embedded double quotes are not allowed.
+This is a JSON rule.
+However, embedded new lines also cause a JSONB conversion error and I am unsure why this happens because embedded new line characters are allowed in standard JSON**

+## Extracting the comments
+The code so far may seem like more effort than it is worth but, now that I have added the comments, I will show how they can be extracted and parsed.

+To demonstrate this, here is a function to extract a table of information for a function in a schema.
+I'll describe how it works later.

 ```plpgsql
 CREATE OR REPLACE FUNCTION get_details_for_function(p_schema_name TEXT, p_function_name TEXT)